ssparna/PHUSE-EU-Connect-SM15/README.md

 # Annotation-Exporter
 This is an example project for the accompanying presentation and paper at PHUSE EU Connect 2024 which can be found [Here]().

 The purpose of this repo is to provide access to the code showcased in the previously mentioned presentation and paper.
-Feel free to use this as a baseline or inspiration to improve your workflow when dealing with the Cdisk standard.
+Feel free to use this as a baseline or inspiration to improve your workflow when dealing with the CDISC standard.

 ## Installation